fevieira27/Teradata_WorkingDay_Month/README.md

 # Teradata_WorkingDay_Month
-Calculate working day of the month using Sys_Calendar.Calendar table on Teradata databases
+Calculate the working day of the month using Sys_Calendar.Calendar table on Teradata databases